 We meet the last Tuesday of every month at the Caroline County Public Library from 6-9:30 pm in the large meeting room.
 A variety of games are provided, but we encourage members to bring their favorites to share.
 Email us or join our group for more information and other events.

 We meet the third Monday of the month at 7:00pm.
 Meetings usually held at Pizza Empire on Market Street in Denton.
 Everyone who wants to help the youth of Caroline County are welcome to attend our meeting to see what you can do to help!!!

 Supports local hospice foundation and United Concerned Christians through monetary donations.
-Gives 3 $1,000 scholarships a year to local high school students.
-Also supports the local 4-H club and park.
-Serves food at the Summerfest and Tuckahoe Outlaw Days.
-Also supports various local organizations.
+Gives 2 $1,000 scholarships a year to local high school students.
+Serves funnel cakes at the Summerfest .
+All proceeds from events goes back to support various local organizations in the county.